kristianmandrup/typescript-ast-processor/Readme.md

 - all `isXYZ` and `hasXYZ` from [tsutils](https://github.com/ajafff/tsutils) are supported

-When figuring out what to test for or what data to collect, use [AST explorer](https://astexplorer.net/)
+When figuring out what to test for or what data to collect, use [AST explorer](https://astexplorer.net/) or [ts-ast-viewer](http://ts-ast-viewer.com/)

 ## Visitor flow